-1. DESCRIPTION OF TRANSCANADA'S BUSINESS
+1. DESCRIPTION OF TCPL'S BUSINESS

-TransCanada Corporation (TransCanada or the Company) is a leading North American energy infrastructure company which operates in three core businesses, Natural Gas Pipelines, Liquids Pipelines and Energy, each of which offers different products and services.
+TransCanada PipeLines Limited (TCPL or the Company) is a leading North American energy infrastructure company which operates in three core businesses, Natural Gas Pipelines, Liquids Pipelines and Energy, each of which offers different products and services.
 As a result of the acquisition of Columbia Pipeline Group, Inc. (Columbia) and the pending monetization of the United States (U.S.) Northeast power business, the Company has revised its reporting segments from Natural Gas Pipelines, Liquids Pipelines, Energy and Corporate, to Canadian Natural Gas Pipelines, U.S. Natural Gas Pipelines, Mexico Natural Gas Pipelines, Liquids Pipelines, Energy and Corporate as at December 31, 2016.
 The Corporate segment is non-operational, consisting of corporate and administrative functions.
 The revised structure aligns with the information reviewed by the Chief Operating Decision Maker (CODM).
 Historical financial results for the years ended December 31, 2015 and 2014 have been adjusted to align with this change in the Company's segmented reporting.
+The Company is a wholly-owned subsidiary of TransCanada Corporation (TransCanada).